top of page

 // Biography

-rt and design always came naturally to me.
-Born on Michaelangelo's birthday in 1984, adopted as a baby, and moved to a quiet place on the outskirts of Manchester UK...art was definitely part of the escapism.
-From the youngest age creating things was my passion, and almost always with a pencil.
-I would design very intricate things on huge paper, and later recreate my favourite characters or scenes; showing an ability beyond my years.
+rt and design was always part of Anthony's nature.
+Born on Michaelangelo's birthday in 1984, adopted as a baby, and moved to a quiet place on the outskirts of Manchester, UK - art was his escapism.
+From the youngest age creating things was his passion.
+Anthony would design very intricate layouts on large paper, showing imagination and an ability beyond his years.

-I had a few decent art teachers growing up who encouraged my expression, and by the time I was in my early teens I could draw almost photorealistically.
-Hollywood cinema, Americana, Japanese culture, Sci-fi, games, hip hop and street culture were my main inspirations in these early years.
-I was always trying to create my own content too, not just consume the rest.
-I was also lucky enough to have a close friend or two that really exposed me to the best which media had to offer.
+Thankfully, Anthony had some good art teachers growing up who encouraged his expression, and by the time he was in his early teens he could draw almost photorealistically.
+Hollywood cinema, Americana, Japanese culture, Sci-fi, games, hip hop and street culture were his main inspirations in these early years.
+Imitating existing media and styles is how we often start, but finding ways to create his own content was also important to him early on.
+Anthony was also lucky enough to have a few close friends that really exposed him to the best which media had to offer.

-Moving into adulthood I mainly focused on fine art and illustration, but also studied graphic design, product design and eventually even games design.
-After university I didnt know what to do except that I'd rather not just be using computers, or being dictated to.
-I loved dark art at this time - H.R.
-Giger was my first really beloved artist - but I also preferred the more beautiful or poetic dark arts, with artists such as Luis Royo.
-This contrast intrigued me...
+Moving into adulthood, Anthony mainly focused on fine art and illustration, but also studied graphic design, product design and eventually even games design.
+After university he was unsure what to specialise in, but knew he didn't want to just use computers.
+He was drawn to dark art at this time - H.R.
+Giger was his first beloved artist - but he also preferred the more beautiful or poetic dark arts, with artists such as Luis Royo.
+This contrast intrigued...

-By chance soon after university I was offered a tattoo apprenticeship in 2008, in Preston (Priest town) North England, based on my art skills.
-It wasn't a world I was used to at the time, but I thought it might suit me, being more alternative and 'free', and decided to give it a go.
-I wasn't part of the wave of tattooers who pursued it specifically, and started in a very different kind of studio to the majority of the ones we see today.
-On my first day i was shown how to take apart a machine and put it back together...
-And the 2nd day i had to tattoo myself with it.
-It would be the first of many.
+By chance soon after university, Anthony was offered a tattoo apprenticeship (2008) in Preston, North England, based on his art skills.
+It wasn't a world he was familiar with at the time, but thought it might suit, being more alternative and 'free' - and decided to give it a go.
+Anthony started in a very different kind of studio to the majority of the ones we see today.
+This was the tail end of the 'old school' era of tattooing, and he was a part of the new wave which evovled the medium into a finer and more developed art form.

-The studio was far from ideal for my progress in some ways, but I came into tattooing at a time and place which I'm very thankful for.
-To have seen a lot of the old-school way of doing things, from the foundations up so to speak.
-My art interests developed, and I
+This first studio was far from ideal for his progress in some ways, but he came into tattooing at a time and place which he is very thankful for.
+He experienced the old ways of doing things, from the foundations up so to speak.
+Anthony's art interests expanded here, and more intensive practice saw a dramatic improvement in his skills.
+His professional tattoo career

-After building a great foundation there and it starting so well, I was unfulfilled.
-I really felt like it was time to spread my wings.
-I had no idea which direction to travel, but I think creative minds are best developed through life experience, and it seemed like I had to push myself if I was ever going to get close to where I wanted to be, or have the experiences I hoped for.
-I'd always thought about moving to a big city with lots of creative energy...so I set off for london in 2015, with no set accommodation or job, completely going with the flow.
-I landed on my feet in Fitzrovia central London, at the now closed Soul Rise. (on 'Newman' Street no less)
+After building a great foundation there and it starting so well, Anthony felt somewhat unfulfilled.
+He had no idea which direction to travel, but felt as though creative minds are best developed through life experience, and wanted to spread his wings.
+Drawn to the big city and its creative energy, he set off for London in 2015.
+With no studio position arranged, and completely going with the flow. he landed on his feet in Fitzrovia, at the now closed Soul Rise (on 'Newman' Street, no less).

-The years I lived in London (until Covid began) were a whirlwind, experiencing life at several studios and meeting many amazing clients and artists from all walks of life along the way.
-I've worked with some of London's most well known and respected artists, people I watched on television when I was learning, and at some prestigious studios.
-My life completely changed and all the amazing cultures and perspectives here rubbed off.
-I kept moving around the city, in part to keep learning, and to avoid the stagnation that I used to hate so much when I was younger.
+The years Anthony lived in London were a whirlwind, experiencing life at several studios and meeting many amazing clients and artists from all walks of life along the way.
+He has worked with some of London's most well known and respected tattooists, some of whom he used to watch on television when learning, and with several individuals who are considered pioneers of the craft, as well as many talented up-and-coming artists.
+His life completely changed, and all the amazing cultures and perspectives there rubbed off.
+He moved around the city and worked in different areas for much of his time there, and a pattern of being somewhat nomadic emerged.

-I lived in Russia for just over a year, living, working and doing charity work with a very special Russian family, and briefly Patch Adams and the humanitarian volunteers.
-Here I also had the pleasure of meeting some unique artists and minds.
-I'm very grateful for the people I've met and wisdom Ive learnt over the years.
+Anthony also lived in Russia for a while, creating art and doing charity work with a very special Russian family, even for a time with Patch Adams and his humanitarian volunteers.
+Here Anthony also had the pleasure of meeting some very unique artists and minds, for which he is grateful.

 I am left handed, a deep thinker, a perfectionist, and somewhat of a lone wolf.
-I have one daughter, and currently live close to nature in South West England.
-I enjoy my work and all manner of creative outlets... as well as producing and playing music, pursuing truth, cooking, digital design, and DIY/woodworking.
+I truly love art and all manner of creative outlets... as well as producing & playing music, pursuing truth, cooking, technology, and DIY/woodworking.

 A